TrevorSayre/knowledge-map/readme.md

 ![](http://i.imgur.com/wTMQMt6.jpg)

-[Here is an article I wrote on why I made this and what the future of this project is](https://medium.com/@NikitaVoloboev/knowledge-bootstrapping-36c97e0dee19#.lehca4z09).
-In short, mind maps are an incredibly effective way to make the connections between different areas in whatever I am trying to researh and learn.
+I wrote an article called [Knowledge Bootstrapping](https://medium.com/@NikitaVoloboev/knowledge-bootstrapping-36c97e0dee19#.lehca4z09) on why I made this and what the future of this project is.
+In short, mind maps are an incredibly effective way to make the connections between different areas in whatever I am trying to research and learn.
 I just want to share this knowledge.
-[I also use Anki to retain it all in memory](https://github.com/nikitavoloboev/research/tree/master/anki).
+I also use [Anki](https://github.com/nikitavoloboev/research/tree/master/anki) to retain it all in memory.
 [Contributions](https://github.com/nikitavoloboev/knowledge-map#contributing-) are most welcome.
 Let's do this together.

-And [here](https://www.youtube.com/watch?v=a1zDuOPkMSw) is a talk I really love on what research really means and how you can conduct it efficiently.
-[Transcript of it](http://www.cs.virginia.edu/%7Erobins/YouAndYourResearch.html).
+I really love the talk [You and Your Research](https://www.youtube.com/watch?v=a1zDuOPkMSw) on what research really means and how you can conduct it efficiently.
+There is also a [transcript](http://www.cs.virginia.edu/%7Erobins/YouAndYourResearch.html) available.

 ## [MindMap Key 🔑](https://my.mindnode.com/Bd58ktc865sQoUvu6VyFYzYun87VmKseGhKNxp4q)